khadas/khadas_docs/linux/source/vim1/WiringPi.md

 ```
 You can use `gpio read 1` to observe the pin level changes.

-## Special pin functions of WiringPi
+## Special Pin Functions of WiringPi

 Special pin functions of wiringpi include`SPI`,`I2C`,`ADC`,`SoftPWM`.